 When you think of “monitoring” your website, you probably think of uptime.
-However, that's only part of the monitoring process that you should have in place.
+However, that's only part of the monitoring process you should have.

 No Set and Forget

-Back in the day, you could put up a static HTML website and literally forget about it.
+You could put up a static HTML website back in the day and forget about it.
 There were only a few scripts — usually to do unnecessary animations or process your contact form *.
 Once in a while, a rare update.

 The goal is to have your site and every page load in under 3 seconds.
-If your site is not performing to contribute to your ROI, how do you know without monitoring?
+If your site does not contribute to your ROI, how do you know without monitoring?

 Old code = vulnerabilities.
 Hackers are always on the prowl for code they can compromise.
-It is not uncommon for bugs to be discovered only after actual “out in the wild” usage reported by users, requiring an immediate update.
+It is not uncommon for bugs to be discovered only after users report actual “out in the wild” usage, requiring an immediate update.

 Beyond that, code updates for performance and security concerns happen all the time.
 Every single WordPress update includes security hardening.
-By not updating and monitoring your website and server performance, you risk your website being compromised.
+You risk your website and server performance by not updating and monitoring your website being compromised.

 When plugins update, settings can change.
 Or the plugin doesn't update and terminate properly, leaving your site in a perpetual maintenance mode.
 That happened to me today.

 After updating anything on your site, you want to take the time to do a quick run-through on the front-end.
-This is to make sure that your site is operating properly and displaying as it should.
+This is to make sure that your site is operating correctly and displaying as it should.
 For example, if you update your contact form plugin, go to the front-end of your site and use your contact form to make sure all is well.

-If you do many updates, take the time to run a performance test to see if any of the variables that can have a negative impact have surfaced.
+If you do many updates, take the time to run a performance test to see if any of the variables that can negatively impact have surfaced.

 It happens all the time.
 I have been blindsided by changes in my metrics that, at the time, I did not expect to occur.
 That is why I run checks regularly to look for any changes that I need to address.